shoganaich/stig-powershell-remediations/README.md

 # DISA STIG PowerShell Remediations

-PowerShell scripts to automate DISA STIG compliance remediations for Windows systems.
+PowerShell scripts to help automate **DISA STIG compliance remediations** for Windows systems.

-This repository provides a set of scripts designed to help administrators quickly apply required security configurations and maintain compliance with Department of Defense (DoD) standards.
+>📌 **Important Note**: This repository was created during an **internship project** as part of a learning and practical exercise.
+>It is **not a large-scale professional open-source project** like 7-Zip or other enterprise-grade tools.
+>Instead, it is a pack of useful scripts that may assist administrators or learners working with STIG compliance.

 ---

 ## Requirements
-- Windows PowerShell 7+
+- Windows PowerShell **5+**
-- Administrative privileges
+- **Administrative privileges**
-- Tested on Windows 10 22H2
+- Tested on **Windows 10 22H2**
-- Access to relevant DISA STIG benchmark files for reference
+- Access to relevant **DISA STIG benchmark files** for reference
 ---

 ## Usage